Partial recovery and weak consistency in the non-uniform hypergraph Stochastic Block Model: Introduction

 In our approach, we relied on knowing the tensors for each uniform hypergraph.
-However, in computations, we only ran the spectral algorithm on the adjacency matrix of the entire hypergraph, since the stability of tensor algorithms does not yet come with guarantees due to the lack of concentration, and for non-uniform hypergraphs, $M-1$ adjacency tensors would be needed.
+However, in computations, we only ran the spectral algorithm on the adjacency matrix of the entire hypergraph since the stability of tensor algorithms does not yet come with guarantees due to the lack of concentration, and for non-uniform hypergraphs, $\ell - 1$ adjacency tensors would be needed.
 This approach presented the challenge that, unlike for graphs, the adjacency matrix of a random non-uniform hypergraph has dependent entries, and the concentration properties of such a random matrix were previously unknown.
-We were able to overcome this issue and prove concentration bounds from scratch, down to the bounded degree regime.
-Similar to \cite{feige2005spectral,le2017concentration}, we provided here a regularization analysis by removing rows in the adjacency matrix with large row sums (suggestive of large degree vertices) and proving a concentration result for the regularized matrix down to the bounded expected degree regime (see \Cref{thm:regularization}).
+We overcame this issue and proved concentration bounds from scratch down to the bounded degree regime.
+Similar to \cite{Feige2005SpectralTA, Le2017ConcentrationAR}, we provided here a regularization analysis by removing rows in the adjacency matrix with large row sums (suggestive of large degree vertices) and proving a concentration result for the regularized matrix down to the bounded expected degree regime (see \Cref{thm:regularization_concentration_partial}).

 In terms of partial recovery for hypergraphs, our results are new, even in the uniform case.
-In \cite[Theorem 1]{ahn2018hypergraph}, for uniform hypergraphs, the authors showed detection (not partial recovery) is possible when the average degree is $\Omega(\frac{1}{n})$; in addition, the error rate is not exponential in the model parameters.
-In the graph case, it was shown in \cite{zhang2016minimax} that the error rate in \Cref{eqn:SNR_CM} is optimal up to a constant in the exponent.
-It's an interesting open problem to extend the analysis in \cite{zhang2016minimax} to obtain a minimax error rate for hypergraphs.
+In \cite[Theorem 1]{Ahn2018HypergraphSC}, for uniform hypergraphs, the authors showed detection (not partial recovery) is possible when the average degree is $\Omega(1)$; in addition, the error rate is not exponential in the model parameters, but only polynomial.
+Here, we mention two more results for the graph case.
+In the arbitrarily slowly growing degrees regime, it was shown in \cite{Zhang2016MinimaxRO,Fei2020AchievingTB} that the error rate in \eqref{eqn:SNRk} is optimal up to a constant in the exponent.
+In the bounded expected degrees regime, the authors in \cite{Mossel2016BeliefRR, Chin2021OptimalRO} provided algorithms that can asymptotically recover the optimal fraction of vertices, when the signal-to-noise ratio is large enough.
+It's an open problem to extend their analysis to obtain a minimax error rate for hypergraphs.